danielabar/generator-blog/README.md

 $ npm link
 ```

-Now you're ready to use the generator to scaffold a new blog application:
+Now you're ready to use the generator to scaffold a new blog application

 ```bash
 $ mkdr myblogproj && cd $_